muhammad-zain-shabbir/LLMs-and-Chatbots/basicChatbotbusinessreadme.md

-# 💬 Simple Business Chatbot
+# 💬 Ordinary Business Simple Chatbot

 ## 📌 Objective
 This project implements a simple rule-based chatbot using Python and Gradio.
 It helps users get quick answers about a business’s: